freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

 In Computer Language, eXtensible Markup Language(XML) is that which defines a set or block of Rules which are later used for Encoding documents in such a Format which is both Machine and Human Readable.

 There is a main thing between XML and HTML which makes them different from each other.
 It is that XML was designed to carry a particular information and focuses on that informaion only.
-And HTML focuses on displaying that particular Information like design and all these stuff regarding the information.
+And HTML focuses on displaying that particular information like design and all these stuff regarding the information.

-Also XML does not uses a predefined tags as used by HTML.
-It uses user defined tags.
+Also XML does not use predefined tags as used by HTML.
+It uses user-defined tags.

 The following are areas that can be simiplified with XML:
 1. data sharing